 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
 You must be in good academic standing and have minimum cumulative GPA of 3.0.
+You must maintain full-time enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have sophomore standing when the program begins.

 The University of Ghana-Legon is a comprehensive university; you can choose from classes in the Schools of Arts; Science; Social Studies; Administration and African Studies.
 According to ISEP, the most appropriate fields are African studies, geography and resource development, agriculture, and social sciences.
 ISEP students are offered a Twi language course two hours/week during the first semester in Ghana.
 All participants are expected to enroll in this course.
 You can find course descriptions at http://www.isep.org/students/Directory/member_site.asp?CSID=78&ID=193.